 - When a store is relatively new or does not usually have too many customers, manned checkouts help customers interact fruitfully.
 These interactions can further lead to repeat customers as well.

-- As opposed to fully unmanned checkouts or fully staffed ones, it is important to evaluate what works for each retail outlet and follow that path instead.
+- It is important to evaluate what works for each retail outlet and follow that path instead.

 “Where, as in some of the large grocery stores, you see that you’ve got a choice – self-scan as you go, ‘10 items or less’ express queue, standard queue and self-service checkout – then, as the consumer, you’re in control of which journey you want.”- Leigh Sparks, Professor of Retail Studies, University of Stirling